cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyMetric.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.21.5/docs/data-sources/metric#id DataLaunchdarklyMetric#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.22.0/docs/data-sources/metric#id DataLaunchdarklyMetric#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `isActive`<sup>Optional</sup> <a name="isActive" id="@cdktf/provider-launchdarkly.dataLaunchdarklyMetric.DataLaunchdarklyMetric.Initializer.parameter.isActive"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Ignored.
+All metrics are considered active.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.22.0/docs/data-sources/metric#is_active DataLaunchdarklyMetric#is_active}

 ---